-- 50 I think there is a good mix of things to do for everyone.
-Wish bike path by harbour was kept cleaner. - Good biggest issue is crossing State st US23 during summer to get to splash park swimming Starlite, and Thompson.
-UNSAFE no more fixes at mishikewis until that gets figured out - My family enjoys the canoe/kayak launch at the duck park.
+20 I think there is a good mix of things to do for everyone.
+Wish bike path by harbour was kept cleaner.
+51 Good biggest issue is crossing State st US23 during summer to get to splash park swimming Starlite, and Thompson.
+UNSAFE no more fixes at mishikewis until that gets figured out 52 My family enjoys the canoe/kayak launch at the duck park.
 We would utilize more launches if installed at other sites along the river.
-I think there is alot of opportunity for outdoor recreation and that the city maintains it well. - 53 Could be updated a little more and more equipment for younger and older kids to use - 54 It beautiful and very welcoming. - 55 Love all the parks...
-Wish they were more utilized.
-Maybe more activities in the parks such as demos or concerts - Lots of general spaces for biking, picnics, walking, etc. but less specifics like concert/festival spaces or specific activities at Mich-E-Ke-Wis.
-Good playgrounds for kids but less for young adults apart from a couple sports areas. - I love so many parks to choose from some of them could use some modernization.
-Im 46 years old and some of the parks haven't changed in my lifetime.
-Just basic outdoor areas nothing special very bland and boring.
-Like restrooms instead of porta-potties.
-No one likes using porta-potties unless they have no other option.
-Just something to make them more inviting. - Michikiwas park (where the seagulls hang out) could be leveled and more parking with up to date bathrooms and playground equipment.
-There are very few places to park where you don't have to walk thru the soggy grass to get to a nice quiet beach. - 59 It's getting much better, continue the good work. - Unhealthy pet rules such as "Mutt Mits". - Kids playing where pets relieved themselves while owners ignored.
-Watched everyone walking through those areas unaware of the presents left - behind.
+I think there is alot of opportunity for outdoor recreation and that the city maintains it well.
+53 Could be updated a little more and more equipment for younger and older kids to use 54 It beautiful and very welcoming.
+22 Love all the parks Wish they were more utilized.
+Maybe more activities in the parks such as demos or concerts 26 Lots of general spaces for biking, picnics, walking, etc. but less specifics like concert/festival spaces or specific activities at Mich-E-Ke-Wis.
+Good playgrounds for kids but less for young adults apart from a couple sports areas.
+1 Hove so many parks to choose from some of them could use some modernization.
+Im 46 years old and some of the parks haven't changed in my lifetime list hacir outdoor areas nothing energy lead and horing Tibe restrooms instead of north-nothing energy north-northing. ò unless they have no other option.
+Just something to make them more inviting.
+C L Michikiwas park (where the seagulls hang out) could be leveled and more parking with up to date bathrooms and playground equipment.
+There 28 are very few places to park where you don't have to walk thru the soggy grass to get to a nice quiet beach.
+59 It's getting much better, continue the good work.
+Unhealthy pet rules such as "Mutt Mits".
+09 Kids playing where pets relieved themselves while owners ignored.
+Watched everyone walking through those areas unaware of the presents left behind.
 About half of the pet owners picked up.
 Nothing to be used on the urine?
-Often the urine was deposited under picnic tables. - I cannot imagine how anyone could think this was a good policy? - Haven't been to any of the parks recently so I'm not aware of any change. - Never used the parks for picnics other than under the covered areas where the ground is paved due to the pet policies.
-We saw babies crawling - through areas where a dog urinated and other children as well as adults walking through like areas. - Hopefully you no longer allow pets in the eat and playing areas of the parks. - Overall vastly improved over the past 20 years but still could be better (always room for improvement).
-Would love to see the bicycle pump track plan implemented soon. - Lots of opportunity throughout the City to get out and enjoy our lakefront and riverfront.
-I'd recommend adding an extension of the Bi-path along Bagley north of the bridge to get users off of the Bagley shoulder. - OK, could be better.
+Often the urine was deposited under picnic tables.
+I cannot imagine how anyone could think this was a good policy?
+Haven't been to any of the parks recently so I'm not aware of any change.
+Never used the parks for picnics other than under the covered areas where the ground is paved due to the pet policies.
+We saw babies crawling 61 through areas where a dog urinated and other children as well as adults walking through like areas.
+Hopefully you no longer allow pets in the eat and playing areas of the parks.
+62 Overall vastly improved over the past 20 years but still could be better (always room for improvement).
+Would love to see the bicycle pump track plan implemented soon.
+63 Lots of opportunity throughout the City to get out and enjoy our lakefront and riverfront.
+I'd recommend adding an extension of the Bi-path along Bagley north of the bridge to get users off of the Bagley shoulder.
+64 OK, could be better.
 Well maintained, but not a lot of variety.